oroinc/documentation/backend/setup/upgrade-to-new-version.rst

 Upgrade
 =======

-This guide explains how to upgrade OroCommerce, OroCRM or OroPlatform application to the next version.
+This guide explains how to upgrade OroCommerce, OroCRM, or OroPlatform application to the next version.

 An absolute path to the directory where an application is installed will be used in the guide and will be referred to as **<application-root-folder>** further in this topic.